JamesCalhoon/GIT-Branching-and-Meging-Assignment/README.md

 This branch will cover the weather data for Wichita Falls, TX.

-The temperature is currently, 68 degrees.
+The temperature is currently: 68 degrees.

+The sky outside is currently: Thunderstorm